mojohn23/CAD2VR/README.md

 <a name="S2"></a>
 ### Lecture Slides

-The lecture slides can be accessed by clicking in the picture below, or by going to the [Teaching Materials](https://github.com/mojohn23/CAD2VR/tree/main/Teaching%20Material) folder.
+The static lecture slides (in _.pdf_ format) can be accessed by clicking in the picture below or by going to the [Teaching Materials](https://github.com/mojohn23/CAD2VR/tree/main/Teaching%20Material) folder.
+The interactive lecture slides (with animations) can be accessed via the [following link](https://docs.google.com/presentation/d/18jsfGcscJmZfWqBzVBPr2IxZhYL8abk6l-F59k_CAuE/edit?slide=id.g35c48a07057_0_448#slide=id.g35c48a07057_0_448).

 <a href="https://github.com/mojohn23/CAD2VR/blob/main/Teaching%20Material/Unity%20for%20Engineers.pdf" target="_blank">